snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 responses, which is currently not handled when we treat the responses as individual, separate scalar quantities.

-| For all three major response types (, , and
+For all three major response types (, , and
-| ), one can specify field responses (e.g. with ,
+), one can specify field responses (e.g. with ,
-| , and ).
-For each type of field response, one can specify the length
+, and ).
+For each type of field response, one can specify the length of the field (e.g. ) and the number of independent coordinates ().
+The user can specify the independent coordinates by specifying and providing the coordinates in files named ``<response_descriptor>.coords``.
-  of the field (e.g. ) and the number of independent coordinates ().
-The user can specify the independent coordinates by specifying and providing the coordinates in files named .
-In the case of field data from physical experiments used to calibrate field data from simulation experiments, the specification is more involved: the user should refer to the Dakota Reference manual to get the syntax.
+In the case of field data
+from physical experiments used to calibrate field data from simulation experiments, the specification is more involved: the user should refer to the Dakota Reference manual to get the syntax.
 Note that at this time, field responses may be specified by the user as outlined above.
 All methods can handle field data, but currently the calibration methods are the only methods specialized for field data, specifically they interpolate the simulation field data to the experiment field data points to calculate the residual terms.
 This is applicable to , , , the MCMC Bayesian methods, as well as general optimization methods that recast the residuals into a sum-of-squares error.
 The other methods simply handle the field responses as a number of scalar responses currently.
 In future versions, we are planning some additional features with methods that can handle field data, including reduction of the field data.

 .. _`responses:results`: